Bharathrajzero/Career_Planner/README.md

 ---

 ## 📜 License
-This project is licensed under the MIT License © 2026 Bharath Raj, AlphaGroup Ltd.
+This project is licensed under the MIT License © 2026 Bharath Raj, AlphaGroup.

 ---